hishilathapa/aws-cdk-infra/README.md

 8. Cleanup to avoid AWS charges : cdk destroy

-##Outputs
+## Outputs
-After deployment, CDK will print:
+After deployment, CDK will print :
 ALB DNS Name → use this in a browser to test the service S3 Bucket Name → private bucket for static asset storage